ashutoshrabia/GIVA/README.md

 # GIVA News Similarity API

-This project is a FastAPI-based API that searches for similar news articles based on a user-provided query.
+This is a FastAPI-based API that searches for similar news articles based on a user-provided query.
 It uses sentence embeddings from the `all-MiniLM-L6-v2` model (via `sentence-transformers`) and FAISS for efficient similarity search.

 ## Approach
 - **Data**: The API uses a CSV file (`Articles.csv`) containing news articles with columns: `Article`, `Date`, `Heading`, and `NewsType`.